shixinh70/MyGameHelper/README.md

 # YOLO Game helper
 This is a game assistant project based on object detection.
 It first captures images using OpenCV and then performs object detection with YOLOv4-tiny.
 After that, it uses pynput to carry out some in-game operations.
 ## Dependancy
+pywin32
+numpy
+Pillow
+opencv-python
-pywin32, numpy ,Pillow ,opencv-python, pynput
+pynput

 ## How to start
 ### Installation